Bly, Oregon: World War II

 Bly is also the site of the only fatalities of World War II in the contiguous U.S. On May 5, 1945, a Japanese Fu-Go balloon bomb exploded as it was being pulled from the woods by curious picnickers.
 Killed in the explosion were: Elsie Mitchell, 26, wife of minister Archie E. Mitchell; Edward Engen, 13; Richard Patzke, 14; Jay Gifford, 13; Sherman Shoemaker, 11; and Joan Patzke, 13.
 Rev. Mitchell heard the explosion and discovered the bodies.
 The victims' families were compensated by the government.
 A memorial was erected at what is now the Mitchell Recreation Area.

 Parks and recreation

 The OC&E Woods Line State Trail, the longest linear state park in Oregon, passes through Bly.
 The 100 mi rail trail was built on the roadbeds of the former Oregon, California and Eastern Railway, which ran from Klamath Falls to Bly, and a former spur line, the Woods Line.

+Education

+It is within the Klamath County School District.

+It is in the territory of Klamath Community College.